uqbar-project/wollok-ts/docs/pages/Implementation-Details/Model-Overview.md

+# Model Overview

+> # ☠️ Deprecated!
+> This section of the documentation is based on an out-of-date version of the code and might no longer apply.
+Proceed at your own risk...

-The main bricks conforming [[the Language Pipeline]] phases' output are **AST Nodes**.
+The main bricks conforming the [Compilation Pipeline](Compilation-Pipeline) stages' output are **AST Nodes**.
 Each node represents a core concept of Wollok's syntax so any program can be represented with some combination of them.
 Even though all nodes are equally important, they might be naturally categorized as follows:

 - **Top Level Entities**: These nodes are the root containers for all others.
 They represent high level concepts and require little-to-none context to exist.